-The City of Claremont NH is self inspecting and has two full time health officers to meet all the needs of the businesses and citizens of the City.
+The City of Claremont, NH is a self-inspecting city and has two health officers to meet all the needs of the businesses and citizens of the City.
 We offer a vast array of services and are a wealth of knowledge for anyone requiring information, inspections & investigations.
 Please call or email whenever the need arises and we will be happy to help.

 FOOD SERVICE ESTABLISHMENTS: